carrot-kpi/contracts/CONTRIBUTING.md

 ### Addresses

-"Official" deployments and addresses are generally tracked in the `.addresses.json` file, even though it might be unreliable for testnets.
+Official deployments and addresses are generally tracked in the `.addresses.json` file.